mozilla/firefox-translations-training/docs/training-guide.md

 ## 3. Configure data cleaning

-To use the default data cleaining pipline set:
+To use the default data cleaning pipeline set:
 ```
   use-opuscleaner: false
 ```
 Make sure the language is present in [clean_parallel](/pipeline/clean/tools/clean_parallel.py#L19) script.

-For more advanced cleaning and using OpusCleaner look at the [Data cleaning](cleaning.md) doc.
+For more advanced cleaning and for using OpusCleaner look at the [Data cleaning](cleaning.md) doc.

 ### Bicleaner
 It is recommended to use Bicleaner ML models to filter noisy data.
-Check that the bicleaner-ai model is [available](https://object.pouta.csc.fi/OPUS-ELRC-3069-wikipedia_health) and add filtering thresholds to the config.
+Check that the bicleaner-ai model is [available](https://github.com/bitextor/bicleaner-ai-data/releases) and add filtering thresholds to the config.

 - `0.5` should be a good default value.